gshipley/summitlab14/Chapters/02-Installation.md

 ### Executing *openshift.sh* ###

+First, make sure you are connected to the *lab7-node* virtual machine.
+Open a terminal window and connect to the VM using SSH:

+	ssh root@172.16.1.3

+Log in with the password 'redhat'.
 Before we execute the command to run installation script, let's set the *host1* and *host2* environment variables as we did on the broker host:

 **Note:** Perform the following command on the node host.